Interventional Radiology vs Radiation Oncology: What You Should Know

 Patients going through radiation oncology must be very careful because when they are being treated through internal radiation, they can give off radiation.
 As a result, it’s important to avoid using this treatment method on pregnant women and children younger than 18.

 Meanwhile, healthcare professionals absolutely need to be diligent.
-Interventional Radiologists have extensive training in the safety, which is needed in order to perform their duties.
+Interventional Radiologists have extensive training in safety, which is needed in order to perform their duties.
 This training is of the utmost importance because it teaches doctors every detail of the process.
 Radiation is invisible and without odors, which means potential exposure is difficult to detect.
 And yet, if not used properly, it can lead to significant health issues.

 Through proper training and good communication, doctors can reduce their risk of radiation exposure.
 But of course, proper equipment is also vital to success for the patient and safety.
 Shielding is the leading way for doctors to help to protect themselves and their staff.
 That requires wearing protective eyewear, aprons, mobile barriers, and of course including a safe space like specific radiation booths or walls.